 - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible applies to all benefits in this Section. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - YOU MUST GET PREAUTHORIZATION FOR THESE SERVICES.
-Benefits are payable only when we determine the care is clinically appropriate to treat your condition and only when you receive the care as part of a treatment plan that we approve.
-The treatment plan may include services, drugs, and supplies described elsewhere in this brochure.
-To be eligible to receive full benefits, you must follow the preauthorization process and get Plan approval of your treatment plan: - Prior authorization: To be eligible to receive these benefits you must obtain a treatment plan and follow all of the following network authorization processes.
-Call UPMC Health Plan Behavioral Health Services at 1-888-251-0083 to locate a Plan provider and for assistance with required prior authorization. - Limitation: We may limit your benefits if you do not obtain a treatment plan. - We will provide medical review criteria or reasons for treatment plan denials to enrollees, members, or providers upon request or as otherwise required. - OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - We will provide medical review criteria or reasons for treatment plan denials to enrollees, members, or providers upon request or as otherwise required. - OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
 OPM will generally not order us to pay or provide one clinically appropriate treatment plan in favor of another.

-Benefit Description You pay After the calendar year deductible Note: The calendar year deductib Professional services High Option Standard Option We cover professional services by licensed professional mental health and substance abuse practitioners when acting within the scope of their license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, or marriage and family therapists.
-10% of the Plan allowance 20% of the Plan allowance Diagnosis and treatment of psychiatric conditions, mental illness, or mental disorders.
-Services include: Diagnostic evaluation Crisis intervention and stabilization for acute episodes Medication evaluation and management (pharmacotherapy) Psychological and neuropsychological testing necessary to determine the appropriate psychiatric treatment Treatment and counseling (including individual or group therapy visits)
+Benefit Description You pay After the calendar year deductible Note: The calendar year deductib Professional services le applies to all of the benefits in High Option this Section.
+Standard Option We cover professional services by licensed professional mental health and substance abuse practitioners when acting within the scope of their license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, or marriage and family therapists.
+15% of the Plan allowance 20% of the Plan allowance Diagnosis and treatment of psychiatric conditions, mental illness, or mental disorders.
+Services include: Diagnostic evaluation Crisis intervention and stabilization for acute episodes Medication evaluation and management (pharmacotherapy) Psychological and neuropsychological testing necessary to determine the appropriate psychiatric treatment Treatment and counseling (including individual or group therapy visits) Diagnosis and treatment of alcoholism and drug abuse, including detoxification, treatment and counseling Professional charges for intensive outpatient treatment in a provider's office or other professional setting Electroconvulsive therapy